Current account switch guarantee

 3. After you apply

-Pay in at least £1,000 and make 1 debit card payment within 31 days of account opening or applying to switch into an existing account.
+Pay in £1,000 and make 1 debit card payment.
+You need to do this within 31 days of your new account opening or when you applied to switch to an existing account.
 Restrictions apply.

-This must be the first time you've had one of our current account switch offers since 2021.
-For more details, read the full offer terms - PDF, 53KB (opens in a new window).
+This must be the first time you've had one of our switch offers on an eligible sole or joint account.
+For more information, read the full offer terms - PDF, 50KB (opens in a new window).

-Check if you're eligible for our switch offer
+Check if you can get our switch offer

 You can get £175 by switching to a new or existing FlexDirect, FlexAccount or FlexPlus.